lw8192/Red-Team-Dev/C/Interview_Prep.md

 ## Calling conventions
 Describes how args are passed to fctns, how values are ret'd, how caller / callee cleans up the stack, function prologue / epilogue.
-stdcall: standard call, args of a function are pushed onto the stack from right to left.
+stdcall: standard call, args of a function are pushed onto the stack in reverse order.
 Callee cleans the stack.
-cdecl: C declaration, args of a function are pushed onto the stack from left to right.
+cdecl: C declaration, args of a function are pushed onto the stack in reverse order.
 Caller cleans the stack.
 Windows C++ programs: usually stdcall calling convention.
 Can be changed.
+Win32 API functions - use __stdcall calling conventions, C runtime functions used the __cdecl calling convention.
 x86 function prologue: pushes ebp onto the stack, esp into ebp.
 Not necessary, used by the compiler for security.
 Function prologue: incrementing the stack pointer to make room on the stack. function epilogue: clean up
+stack frame: return address w/ function's parameters and local variables get stored on the stack for each function for x86. x64: return address and local variables.
+Big endian - was Sparc and PowerPC.
+Little endian - most widely used format by x86 and AMD64, low order byte of the number is stored in memory at the lowest addr, high order byte at the highest addr.
 ### x64 Calling Conventions
 - Arguments are passed using registers instead of the stack.
 Windows - RCX, RDX, R8, R9 etc from left to right, shadow store space is allocated on the call stack for callees to save those registers to restore after fctn call.
 Linux - RDI, RSI, RDX, RCX
 - Caller cleans the stack (like cdecl)